-Dangerous Weapons, Arson, and Criminal Sexual Assault
+Weapons, Arson, and Criminal Sexual Assault

-Any student who possesses a dangerous weapon, commits arson, or commits a criminal sexual assault against another person while on school property or at a school-sponsored event or who pleads, is convicted or adjudicated for criminal sexual conduct (regardless of where it occurred) against another student enrolled at the School, may be permanently expelled from the school subject to reinstatement according to state law.
+Any student who possesses a dangerous weapon, commits arson, or commits a criminal sexual assault against another person while on school property or at a school-sponsored event shall be permanently expelled from the school subject to reinstatement according to state law.
 Furthermore, the school will contact local law enforcement as required by law.
 All students are subject to the Student Code of Conduct that follows this section and its related disciplinary actions.